Can I save money if I write the script?

 Do you see the differences?
 23 words instead of 56.
 Each of the 23 words carries weight and power to the audience.

-To help my clients write a script for the first time, I like to provide them with a video script template and an example from another project.
-So, when I receive the first draft of the script, I can apply my scriptwriting polish while saving valuable time and money on the project.
+To help our clients write a script for the first time, we like to provide them with a video script template and an example from another project.
+So, when we receive the first draft of the script, we can apply our scriptwriting polish while saving valuable time and money on the project.

 Buy-in and approval